Andreas Voßkuhle: Early life and education

 Voßkuhle was born and grew up in the small Western German city of Detmold, where his father was a lawyer specializing in administrative law.
 Baptized into Lippische Landeskirche, one of Germany's few Reformed member churches.
-He started studying law at the Ludwig Maximilian University of Munich and the University of Bayreuth between 1983 and 1989.
-In 1989 he passed the first Staatsexamen.
+He started studying law at LMU Munich and the University of Bayreuth between 1983 and 1989.
+In 1989, he passed the first Staatsexamen.
 Before he completed the second Staatsexamen in 1993 he wrote his doctoral thesis (German title Rechtsschutz gegen den Richter [Legal protection against the judge]) under supervision of Peter Lerche.

 Career

 Career in academia

-Between 1992 and 1994, Voßkuhle was a research fellow at the chair for public law in Augsburg.
+Between 1992 and 1994, Voßkuhle was a research fellow at the chair for public law at the University of Augsburg.
 Later, in 1995, he worked as a referent in the Ministry of the Interior of the Free State of Bavaria.
 Following his habilitation at the University of Augsburg in 1998, he became a full professor at the University of Freiburg in 1999 as well as the head of their institute for political science and the philosophy of law.
 Additionally, he held various positions including faculty director of the law faculty.

-Since 2007 he is also an ordinary member of the Berlin-Brandenburg Academy of Sciences and Humanities.
+Since 2007, he is also an ordinary member of the Berlin-Brandenburg Academy of Sciences and Humanities.
 Later, in July 2007, he became the head of the University of Freiburg as well.
 He started to work in this position in April 2008.